CloudLabsAI-Azure/java-migration-copilot-samples/Labs/java-migration-copilot.md

 ### Task 8: Deploy to Azure

-At this point, you have successfully migrated the sample Java application `asset-manager` to Azure Database for PostgreSQL (Spring), Azure Blob Storage, and Azure Service Bus, and exposed health endpoints via Spring Boot Actuator.
-Now, you can start the deployment to Azure.
-> Note: If you encounter any issues with the previous migration step, you can directly proceed with the deployment step using the [workshop/expected](https://github.com/Azure-Samples/java-migration-copilot-samples/tree/workshop/expected/asset-manager) branch.
+In this task, you will deploy the fully modernized and containerized application to Azure using a predefined deployment task.
+Copilot will generate a deployment plan, provision all required Azure resources, create deployment scripts, execute the deployment, and verify successful provisioning in the Azure portal.

 1. Open the sidebar of `GITHUB COPILOT APP MODERNIZATION`.
 In **Tasks** view, click the **Run Task** button of **Common Tasks** -> **Deployment Tasks** -> **Provision Infrastructure and Deploy to Azure**.